wellenvogel/esp32-nmea2000/Readme.md

 esptool.exe --port COM3 0x1000 xxxxx-xxxx-all.bin
 ```
 Replace COM3 with the port shown in the device manager and the xxx with the name of the downloaded binary.
+If you do not want to use the command line you can download the precompiled [flashtool.exe](../../raw/master/tools/flashtool.exe).
+Just start the downloaded exe.
+Unfortunately some virus scanners seem to consider the exe a virus or trojan.
+There is not much I can do against this - the exe is simply build from flashtool.py - see [tools readme](tools/readme-esptool-win.txt).

 Update